Norbert Francis Attard: Works

 Whilst practicing the profession of architect for twenty years until 1996, he designed prints, posters, postage stamps and other works.
 Among Norbert Attard's numerous and most noteworthy artistic works one finds a growing collection of posters designed for various theatres national associations embassies and cultural institutions.
 On the same lines he has also designed a number of book covers and eight issues of Maltese postage stamps.

 In 1998 he focused on installation art and has since then worked in various disciplines, merging expressions of architecture, sculpture, video and photography in different and various media.
 The relationship of his work to location and memory of site is crucial, as is his attempt to create a sense of balance and harmony through inter-relatedness of often contradictory themes and ideas.

 In 1999, he represented Malta in the 48th Venice Biennale.

-2002-2005
+From 1998 to 2008 he created many site-specific installations in several countries and has participated in many collective international exhibitions in Scotland, England, Cuba, Austria, Italy, Spain, Germany, Liechtenstein, Turkey, Greece, South Korea, Australia, U.S.A., and Taiwan.

-Committee member of the Malta Council for Culture and the Arts.
+In 1999 he represented Malta at the 48th Venice Biennale, Italy.